Professor Jennifer Richards

 - Richards J, Hadfield A. Getting started on proposing an edition.
 In: Phillips, Harriet and Williams, Claire Bryony, ed.
 Editing Early Modern Texts: A Handbook.
 Farnham: Ashgate, 2016.
 In Press.

 - Richards J, Wistreich R. The Anatomy of the Renaissance Voice.
 In: Anne Whitehead; Angela Woods; Sarah Atkinson; Jane Macnaughton; Jennifer Richards, ed.
 Edinburgh Companion to the Critical Medical Humanities.
-2016.
-In Preparation.
+Edinburgh University Press, 2016, pp.276-293.

 - Whitehead A, Woods A, Atkinson S, Macnaughton J, Richards J, ed.
 Edinburgh Companion to the Critical Medical Humanities.
-Edinburgh: Edinburgh University Press, 2016.
-In Preparation.
+Edinburgh, UK: Edinburgh University Press, 2016.

 - Richards J. Equipment for Thinking: or Why Kenneth Burke is Still Worth Reading.
 Studies in Philosophy and Education 2015, 34(4), 363-375.